 3. Focal ratio (f/x)

-Altazimuth: Allows for manual tracking of objects with the Earth’s rotation on a two-axis basis.
-It moves in azimuth (about a vertical axis) and in altitude (about a horizontal axis) and thus, not for a simple following of a particular object in the sky.
+Allows for manual tracking of objects with the Earth’s rotation on a two-axis basis.
+It moves in azimuth (about a vertical axis) and in altitude (about a horizontal axis).
+Thus, not a simple following of a particular object in the sky.
 Altazimuth mounts are economical and simple to use and can result in a good cheap telescope.

 Finderscope: a low-magnification scope with a wider field that you use with the main scope to find an object in the sky.

-Three to four times per inch of the aperture, or 6 to 7 times the aperture in mm, which is the size the image can get before light is lost outside the observer’s pupil (width of 6 mm for older adults and 7 mm for young adults).
-Thus, it is unwise to use an eyepiece providing less than the lowest useful magnification of the telescope.
+Lowest Useful Magnification: Three to four times per inch of the aperture, or 6 to 7 times the aperture in mm.
+The size the image becomes before light is lost outside visual observing ability (means the pupil width of 6 mm for older adults and 7 mm for young adults).
+Thus, it is best to avoid an eyepiece that produces less than the lowest useful magnification of the telescope.

-Moon filter: Placed on the base of eyepieces, to reduce glare and show more surface detail.
+Moon Filter: This is a filter that is placed on the base of eyepieces to reduce glare and show more surface detail.

-Star diagonal mirror or prism: Adds comfort with viewing from a direction that is at right angles to the usual eyepiece axis.
+Star Diagonal Mirror or Prism: This accessary adds comfort when viewing from a direction that is at right angles to the usual eyepiece axis.